Frequently Asked Questions

 Do you paint on the fabric?

 I do not use any paint at all.
 All of the detail you see is merely a combination of fabric and thread.
 I use patterned fabrics in many shades, cut into pieces, depending on the effect I want to make.
-Additionally, I use thread to create more elaborate details like shading and drawing.

-Because I cannot actually blend colors together, I use a technique called optical color mixing.
+Also, because I cannot actually blend colors together, I use a technique called optical color mixing.
 Optical color mixing is an illusion based on the way we perceive color.
 When two small amounts of different colors exist side by side, the two appear to create a different color.
 You may have seen this technique in impressionism and pointillism paintings

 Do you accept fabric donations?